oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-serverless-application-warm-to-avoid-cold-starts/rule.md

 **Firebase Functions on Google Cloud Platform**

 - In Node.js code, export all the functions your want to deploy to cloud functions.
 And import / require dependencies inside the function.
 So that each function call will only load the dependency it needs instead of loading all dependencies in the index.ts file.
-- Warm up request - Create a separate function that works on a timer.
+- ​Warm up request - Create a separate function that works on a timer.
 The function can run at some time interval that you know your app will not be cold.
 - If cold starts are unbearable, convert to other infrastructure such as App Engine .